Virtual Event

 • Insider threat and weak process discipline — a gap in process discipline that creates an insider-adjacent risk.

-• Integrating siloed risk & resilience functions (across physical/cyber security, crisis, BC) Visitor management sits exactly at this intersection – physical access, identity governance, compliance, and crisis accountability rarely sit in the same conversation
+• Integrating siloed risk & resilience functions (across physical/cyber security, crisis, BC) – intersections of physical access, identity governance, compliance, and crisis accountability that rarely sit in the same conversation.

 • Protecting people / Crisis Management – The emergency scenario angle – who is in the building, where are they, can you account for them?